Go-Maun/Keegan-Lawrance-User-Documentation/index.md

 <hr>
 {: .fs-6 .fw-300 }

-The instructions inside this document will guide you to installing, setting up, and using Cygwin through the use of CLion.
+The instructions inside this document will guide you to installing, setting up, and using Cygwin to program in the CLion Integrated Development Environment (IDE).
 This manual is for any users, beginner or experienced, who wish to begin coding using the C language

-CLion is a Integrated Development Environment (IDE) program created by [JetBrains](https://www.jetbrains.com/).
+CLion is a IDE program created by [JetBrains](https://www.jetbrains.com/).
 This IDE is specific for coding in the language C. JetBrains offers the use of CLions with a 30-day free trial, and a $199.99 fee for the first year of purchase, so make use of your free trial while it lasts!

 To use CLion, you will need to install another program called [Cygwin](https://www.cygwin.com/).
 Cygwin contains large collections of open source tools that will allow you to effectively code in the CLion IDE.
 For the use of CLion, we will be using Cygwin to download and use:
-1. gcc-g++ (EDITORS NOTE: Add link for definition)
+1. [gcc-g++] (EDITORS NOTE: Add link for definition)
-2. gdb (EDITORS NOTE: Add link for definition)
+2. [gdb] (EDITORS NOTE: Add link for definition)
-3. make (EDITORS NOTE: Add link for definition)
+3. [make] (EDITORS NOTE: Add link for definition)

+####Prerequisite
+  Windows Operating System

 <!--[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }-->